gar6920/3D-AI-GAME/memory bank/RULES.md

 - Always update documentation when making significant changes
 - Keep commit messages descriptive and related to implementation changes
-- Use feature branches for new game implementations or major features

 ## Adding New Game Implementations
 - Create both client-side and server-side implementation directories